 Read on to learn how to get started.

-Allowance is giving your kids a set amount of money on a regular basis (either a monthly allowance or a weekly allowance) in exchange for completing chores or with no labour required.
+An allowance is giving your kids a set amount of money on a regular basis (either a monthly allowance or a weekly allowance) in exchange for completing chores or with no labour required.
 The best approach is the one that works for your family, but a hybrid of both methods is popular (more on this below).

 It’s a big step for all parties involved—kids taste the freedom of having their own money to manage and parents enjoy watching them take on new responsibilities as they mature.
 It’s a promise between you and your children that, if kept, results in a win-win for everyone.

-Why kids should have an allowance
+Why should kids get an allowance?

 It can be difficult to accept that your kids are growing up; we still see their baby faces behind their morphing, maturing ones.
 But they are, and it’s important to give them the opportunity to prove it to you.
 An allowance is a clear-cut way to demonstrate responsibility.
 You enter into a deal—we give you x amount, you do y.